openSUSE/libstorage-ng/doc/resize.md

 - LVM logical volumes: yes.

-- Block devices hold by a LVM volume group: yes.
+- Block devices held by a LVM volume group: yes.

-- Block devices hold by a MD RAID: no. A cumbersome and slow procedure exists but is not supported, see http://superuser.com/questions/469117/resize-underlying-partitions-in-mdadm-raid1.
+- Block devices held by a MD RAID: no. A cumbersome and slow procedure exists but is not supported, see http://superuser.com/questions/469117/resize-underlying-partitions-in-mdadm-raid1.

-- Block devices hold by a btrfs: yes.
+- Block devices held by a btrfs: yes.

 Extending/Reducing